Navigation: Editing Fonts > Editing Glyphs > Simple Glyphs >

 However, with TrueType-based outlines there is an exception to this rule: if an on-curve point is exactly between two off-curve points, the on-curve point may be removed, as it will then become an imaginary on-curve point.
 Therefore any combination of off-curve and on-curve points is acceptable when defining a TrueType based outline.

-In order to distinguish between contour and point related operations, you can choose to work in contour or point mode.
+To distinguish between contour and point related operations, you can choose to work in contour or point mode.
 At any time you can change between Contour and Point mode; select the appropriate Mode from the View menu, press one of the triangle buttons on the Drawing toolbar or double-click anywhere in the glyph edit window.

 All contours have a direction.
 For TrueType based contours, thus the ones which use quadratic Bézier curves, the proper direction is explained here: